CREATE EXTERNAL TABLE my_mapping_table STORED AS KUDU TBLPROPERTIES ( 'kudu.table_name' = 'my_kudu_table' );

 Kudu tables with a name containing upper case or non-ascii characters must be assigned an alternate name when used as an external table in Impala.

 Kudu tables with a column name containing upper case or non-ascii characters may not be used as an external table in Impala.
-Non-primary key columns may be renamed in Kudu to work around this issue.
+Columns may be renamed in Kudu to work around this issue.

 When creating a Kudu table, the